cameronstanley/ScrambleSolver/README.md

 ScrambleSolver
 ==============

-Computes the best word combinations for cheating in the
+Computes the best word combinations for cheating in the game Scramble With Friends&#8482;.

 Legal
 -----